What are the benefits of 4G technology?

 What about Unlimited Data Tethering on 4G?

 The process of using your mobile phone's data to connect your laptop or external device to the internet is known as tethering.
 Given 4G is faster than most Wi-Fi connections, smartphone users are keen to replace their broadband services with a mobile data plan.
-EE currently limits tethering to the allowance of your 4G data plan.

 Once all the major networks have enabled their 4G coverage, we can expect at least one carrier to bring unlimited tethering on a 4G contract to the table.